Should You Get Travel Insurance for Your Vacation?

 What Exactly Is Travel Insurance Coverage?

 Before we tackle whether you need travel insurance, let’s first understand what it is.
-Simply put, a travel insurance plan protects you from financial loss if you encounter travel disruptions, like trip cancellations, medical emergencies, trip delays, lost baggage, and natural disasters.
+Simply put, a travel insurance plan protects you from financial loss if you encounter travel disruptions, like trip cancellations, medical emergencies, flight delays, lost baggage, and natural disasters.

-What Does it Cover?
+What Does Travel Insurance Cover?

 Do You Need Travel Insurance for International Trips?